Prince William, Duke of Gloucester: Education

 During the trial of Sir John Fenwick, who was implicated in a plot to assassinate King William, Gloucester signed a letter to the King promising his loyalty.
 "I, your Majesty's most dutiful subject," the letter read, "had rather lose my life in your Majesty's cause than in any man's else, and I hope it will not be long ere you conquer France."
 Added to the letter was a declaration by the boys in Gloucester's army: "We, your Majesty's subjects, will stand by you while we have a drop of blood."

 In 1697, Parliament granted King William £50,000 to establish a household for the Duke of Gloucester, though the King only permitted the release of £15,000, keeping the difference for himself.
 The establishment of Gloucester's own household in early 1698 revived the feud between Anne and William.
 William was determined to limit Anne's involvement in the household, and therefore appointed, against her wishes, the low church Gilbert Burnet, Bishop of Salisbury, as Gloucester's preceptor.
 Anne was high church, and Burnet, knowing she was unhappy, attempted to decline the appointment, but the King insisted he accept it.
 Anne's anger was only placated by an assurance from King William that she could choose all the lower servants of the household.
 The Earl of Marlborough, a friend of Anne's, was appointed Gloucester's governor, after the Duke of Shrewsbury declined the office on the grounds of ill health.
 Shortly before the King sailed for the Netherlands, he received Anne's choices from Marlborough but he refused to confirm them.
 His favourite, the Earl of Albemarle, eventually convinced him to agree to Anne's appointments, and the King's acceptance was sent from the Netherlands in September 1698.
 The Marlboroughs' twelve-year-old son, Lord Churchill, was appointed Gloucester's Master of the Horse, and became a friend and playmate.
-Abigail Hill, a kinswoman of the Countess of Marlborough, was appointed his laundress, and Abigail's brother, Jack Hill, was made one of Gloucester's gentlemen of the bedchamber.
+Jack Hill, a kinsman of the Countess of Marlborough, was made one of Gloucester's gentlemen of the bedchamber and Jack's sister Alice was appointed Gloucester's laundress.

 Burnet lectured Gloucester for hours at a time on subjects such as the feudal constitutions of Europe and law before the time of Christianity.
 Burnet also encouraged Gloucester to memorise facts and dates by heart.
 Government ministers inspected Gloucester's academic progress every four months, finding themselves "amazed" by his "wonderful memory and good judgement".
 His childhood troop was disbanded, and King William made him the honorary commander of a real regiment of Dutch footguards.
 In 1699, he attended the trials in the House of Lords of Lord Mohun and Lord Warwick, who were accused of murder.
 Mohun was acquitted; Warwick was found guilty of manslaughter but escaped punishment by pleading privilege of peerage.